idl/tweet_stream/README.md

 Tweet_stream
 ============

 Twitter Streaming API Flask Server.
 A REST API server for Twitter spitzer hose streaming.
+Data storage is handled by MongoDB, the data is inserted into the collection specified by stream/client id.

 ## Requirements